Decca West Africa – History

 New releases were continued in the WA 700 into the WA 800 and WA 900 series for Gold Coast artists, in the WA 1800 and WA 1900 series followed in 1958 by the WA 3000 and WA 3100 series for Nigerian artists and and by further releases in the WA 2600 into the WA 2700 series for Sierra Leonean artists.
 It should be noticed that not all available catalogue numbers were actually used.

 During the 1950s the Decca catalogue featured many of the most popular West African artists including E.T.
 Mensah and his Tempos Band, The Black Beats, Melody Aces, The Ramblers Dance Band and The Stargazers Dance Band.
-The decade stands out as the golden era of dance-band highlife with Decca as the most important label in the region.
+The period from the mid-1950s to the mid-1960s stands out as the golden era of dance-band highlife with Decca as the most important label in the region.

 The 45 rpm vinyl single play (SP) disc was introduced in 1959 with 45-WA 940.
 From 1961 all 45 rpm vinyl single play discs with artists from Ghana and Nigeria were released in the GWA 4000 and NWA 5000 series and given a “45” prefix.
 Until 1963-64 most new vinyl releases in the GWA and NWA series were also released on shellac with identical catalogue numbers.

 The introduction of vinyl discs in 1959 even included the 7 inch / 17 cm EP’s (extended play) in the WAX series and the first 33 rpm 10 inch / 25 cm vinyl LP (long playing) albums in the WAL series.
 The first vinyl 12 inch / 30 cm LP album in the WAP series was released in 1961.
 In 1968 the stereo album was introduced and an “S” added to the series prefix (WAPS).